TCDiff++: An End-to-end Trajectory-Controllable Diffusion Model for Harmonious Music-Driven Group Choreography: Background

 \subsection{SSM Backbone}

-State Space Models (SSMs), such as structured state space sequence models \citep{gu2022efficiently} and Mamba \citep{mamba, mamba2} are effective for long-sequence modeling due to their selective state transitions, linear computational complexity, and global receptive fields \citep{MambaLLIE}.
-They map an input $x\left(t\right) \in \mathbb{R}$ to the output $y\left(t\right) \in \mathbb{R}$ through a hidden state $h\left(t\right) \in \mathbb{R}^N$, described by a linear ordinary differential equation (ODE):
+State Space Models (SSMs)~\citep{gu2022efficiently,mamba,mamba2}, have shown strong performance in modeling long sequences.
+Their effectiveness comes from three key features: selective control over internal state transitions, efficient linear-time computation, and the ability to capture global context across the entire sequence~\citep{MambaLLIE}.
+At their core, SSMs transform an input signal \( x(t) \in \mathbb{R} \) into an output \( y(t) \in \mathbb{R} \) through a hidden state \( h(t) \in \mathbb{R}^N \), governed by a linear ordinary differential equation (ODE):